techcubus/lilyscripts/README.md

 - current_temp.sh

-   Alias to get the current temp from wunderground - broken, i think
+   Script to get the current outdoor temperature from NOAA.
+Would like to add options

 - grabweather.sh

-   Alias to grab weather forecast from NOAA
+   Alias to grab weather forecast from NOAA, broken after API change